AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 All packages should already be installed on the system running the notebook, and can be separately tracked using [`renv`](../determining-requirements/determining-software-requirements.md#using-renv).

 We generally recommend keeping the number of packages loaded with `library()` to a minimum and using the `package::function()` syntax to call functions, to make it clear which package each function comes from.
-For some common packages, however, this can become burdensome.
+However, for some commonly invoked packages such as `SingleCellExperiment` and `ggplot2` this can become burdensome, making loading the package with `library()` more convenient.

 It is often also convenient to suppress the sometimes verbose messages that packages print on loading using `suppressPackageStartupMessages()`, as shown below: